 The outer layers of the star contain hydrogen and helium to be sure, but also nitrogen from CNO processing and C and O from helium burning.
+Much of this is lost to the interstellar medium by winds during the red giant and AGB phases and as a planetary nebula.

 It is thought that stars in this mass range are responsible for producing most of the nitrogen and maybe 40 - 80% of the carbon in the universe.